godotengine/godot-docs/learning/features/3d/3d_performance_and_limitations.rst

 Bake lighting
 -------------

-Small lights are usually not a performance issue.
-Shadows a little more.
+Small lights are usually not a performance issue, but shadows can be.
 In general, if several lights need to affect a scene, it's ideal to bake it (:ref:`doc_light_baking`).
 Baking can also improve the scene quality by adding indirect light bounces.